Saurya0401/CBSvC/README.md

 - CARLA Simulator
 - Matlab
 ## Goal ##
-- Research and implement traffic scenarios on CARLA simulator.
+- Research and implement traffic scenarios on the CARLA simulator.
-- Gather data on human biometrics, such as heart rate and stress levels, along with vehicular metrics like speed and acceleration, to analyze and classify driving behavior.
+- Gather data on human biometrics, such as heart rate, stress levels, and vehicular metrics like speed and acceleration, to analyze and classify driving behavior.
-- Case Study on driving behaviour across various traffic conditions.
+- Case Study on driving behavior across various traffic conditions.

 ## Driving Scenarios ##
 * Default environment -  control sample